 The Howard Foundation had contacted their agent Reed Vordenberg of Detroit, Michigan.
 He had contacts with Frederic Jouhet, a US citizen emigrated from France to Birmingham, Illinois.
 Jouhet, a financier, contacted a colleague, Dr. David Segal, an ophthalmologist.
 They formed a company to develop Richard Bone’s flicker-photometer.
 Over many years they continued to develop their products and I kept in touch.

 In 2007, I attended the ARVO conference in Fort Lauderdale, Florida for those interested in optics.
-Segel and Jouhet had gone to the meeting to discuss trials of the flicker-photometer with Dr. Stephen Beatty and Dr. John Nolan of the Waterford Institute of Technology.
-I decided not to continue with Mz and Mucuhealth myself but was interested in the work being done by Beatty and Nolan.
+Segel and Jouhet had gone to the meeting to discuss trials of the flicker-photometer with Dr. Stephen Beatty and Dr John Nolan of the Waterford Institute of Technology.
+I decided not to continue with MZ and Macuhealth myself but was interested in the work being done by Beatty and Nolan.

-Beatty and Nolan continued their research work in Waterford which led to a number of scientific publications on Macushield.
+Beatty and Nolan continued their research work in Waterford which led to a number of scientific publications on the efficacy of the three carotenoids (Lutein, Zeaxanthin and Meso-zeaxanthin).
 Nolan pointed out that the brain contains large amounts of hydroxy-carotenoids and proposed a project to analyse the blood of patients with Alzheimer’s disease (“AD”) and to measure macular pigment in the eye.
 I agreed with this investigation but it took one year to obtain ethical permission.

 By 2010, Nolan found that the blood of those suffering from AD contained less hydroxy-carotenoids than normal subjects, and that their levels of macular pigment was much less.
-Treatment with Macushield increased both the hydroxy-carotonoids in the blood and also the macular pigment.
+Treatment with a supplement containing the three carotenoids increased both the hydroxy-carotonoids in the blood and also the macular pigment.
 However there was no effect on the AD symptoms and the patients got worse as would be expected if they were not taking a special treatment.

 But that wasn’t the end of your research then?